 NAAIM Exposure Index – Investor Sentiment

-NAAIM Exposure Index – Investor Sentiment The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
-The NAAIM Exposure Index stands at 54.33, active investment managers are less optimistic.
-Image: National Association of Active Investment Managers (NAAIM)
+NAAIM Exposure Index – Investor Sentiment The NAAIM Exposure Index at 68.80 indicates that active investment managers are maintaining a relatively high exposure to equities, reflecting their continued confidence in market conditions.
+The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
+Image: National…

 S&P 500 and NAAIM Index Above 97

-S&P 500 and NAAIM Index Above 97 Active investment managers are notorious for selling equities at bottoms and buying them at tops.
+NAAIM vs. S&P 500 Index Active investment managers, with their portfolios fully invested in equities, are often criticized for their consistent habit of selling at market bottoms and purchasing at market tops.
 Image: Real Investment Advice

 NAAIM 4-Week Average vs. S&P 500 Index